apple/swift-nio/Sources/NIOCore/Docs.docc/ByteBuffer-lengthPrefix.md

 ) -> Int
 ```

 Many strategies will not be able to do anything useful with the additional `reservedCapacity` parameter.
-For e.g., in
+For example, in
 ASN1, there is only one possible encoding for a given integer.
 However, some protocols, such as QUIC, do allow less
 efficient encodings.
 E.g. it is valid in QUIC to encode the number `6` using 4 bytes, even though it could be encoded
 using just 1.
 Such encoding strategies need to make a decision here: they can either use the less efficient